HelloBeastie/HelloBeastie.github.io/_posts/2017-09-28-a-look-at-stochastic-partial-differential-equations.md

 date: 2017-09-20
 author: Peter Demetriou
 tags: SPDE
-excerpt: "Where $V$ in \eqref{eq:Black-Scholes} means something specific in statistics.
-Using a change of variables the Black-Scholes equation can be reduced the the familar heat equation."
+excerpt: "Using a change of variables the Black-Scholes equation can be reduced the the familar heat equation."
 ---

 ## [](#A look at Stochastic Partial Differential Equations)A look at Stochastic Partial Differential Equations